The Probe step is probably the single most important step in the selling process and the one that’s done the poorest by many salespeople.

 If the point of selling is to provide a solution to your prospect’s problems or to help him make an informed buying decision, how can you accomplish that if you don’t first make an attempt to understand his problem or uncover his needs and wants?
 That’s the primary purpose of the Probe step.

 Too many salespeople are so anxious to tell the prospect all about what it is they are selling that they spend very little time, if any, probing to ascertain if the prospect has any real interest in what the salesperson is selling.
 They need to put their ears to work before exercising their mouths.

-- qualify your prospect, (turn suspects into prospects)
+- To qualify your prospect, (turn Leads into Qualified Leads)

 How can you use the Probe step to establish credibility and trust?
 After all, all you’re doing is asking questions.
 In fact, because all you’re doing is asking questions and not selling is the key to building trust with your prospect.
 You establish yourself as less a salesperson and more a resource person.

 The quality of your questions establishes your credibility.
 The better and more meaningful your questions are, the higher your credibility.
 Of course, the reverse is also true.
 Ask dumb or irrelevant questions and your credibility goes down.

 If a prospect doesn’t have a need for your solution, or can’t afford it, or doesn’t have the authority to buy it, then you don’t have a prospect.

 Either before your approach or very early in the sale.